Practical tips

 • If you are flying to Australia from abroad, you will most likely land at one of its biggest international airportsits main international airportSydney Airport SYD, Melbourne Airport MEL, Brisbane Airport BNE, Perth Airport PER, and Adelaide Airport ADL.

-These are also the best (and the cheapest) airports to fly into Australia.
-As they are used by many airlines serving the same routes, the competition for passengers is fierce – with decreased airfare as a result.
+These are also the best (and cheapest) airports to fly into Australia.
+As they are used by many airlines serving the same routes, the competition for passengers is fierce, and airfare decreases as a result.

 Best airports to fly into Australia: Sydney SYD, Brisbane BNE, Melbourne MEL, Perth PER, Gold Coast OOL, Adelaide ADL, Cairns CNS, Newcastle NCL, Darwin DRW, Canberra CBR